8th Grade/Middle School

-The Underground Railroad digital field trip experience will take students through our historic grounds and houses to learn about different viewpoints represented in the Naperville area and Illinois in the years leading up to the Civil War.
+The Underground Railroad digital field trip experience will take students through our historic grounds and houses to learn about different viewpoints represented in northern Illinois in the years leading up to the Civil War.
 Student learning outcomes include:

-Each field trip consists of 6 sessions and each session ranges from 25 to 50 minutes in length.
 To embark on the field trip, students and teachers will need access to the internet and a computer that has audio and video capabilities.
-Naper Settlement uses Google Classroom as the platform for our distance learning experiences and Google accounts are needed for access.
+Naper Settlement uses Google Classroom, Canvas, and Zoom as the platforms for our virtual field trip programs.

 Please click here to register your classroom or group.